ISA or pension – which should I take first?

 Please note that these calculations do not take into account investment growth, charges or inflation.

 Following a recommendation by her financial adviser, Andrea instead draws £16,000 a year from her personal pension from age 60.
 Of this, £4,000 is pension tax-free cash and £12,000 falls within the personal allowance.
 The remaining £19,000 a year comes from tax-free ISA withdrawals.
-From age 67, Andrea draws her state pension, plus £16,000 a year from her ISA, and £9,420 a year from her personal pension.
-She pays no income tax in the first seven years of retirement, and between the ages of 67 and 74 her tax bill is just over £7,000.
+From age 67, Andrea draws her state pension, plus £16,000 a year from her ISA, and £8,569 a year from her personal pension, of which £2,142 is tax-free cash and £6,427 is taxable income.
+She pays no income tax in the first seven years of retirement, and between the ages of 67 and 74 her tax bill is just over £7,500.
 By drawing some of her pension from age 60, she saves nearly £20,000 in tax.

 Original situation